jameslawler/notes/docs/portuguese/verbs/todo/beber.md

 1. Qual é a sua bebida preferida?
 What is your favourite drink?
 2. Com que frequência bebe água?
 How often do you drink water?
-3. Descreva quais bebidas são saudáveis e não saudáveis.
+3. Descreva quais as bebidas que são saudáveis e não são saudáveis.
 Describe which drinks are healthy and unhealthy.